Kawei K1: Controversy

-Depending on the trim level, the Kawei K1 was also known as the Kawei K150 and Kawei K150GT.
-The Kawei K1 has a price range of 75,800 yuan to 98,800 yuan, the Kawei K150 has a price range of 93,800 yuan to 129,800 yuan, and the Kawei K150GT has a price range of 97,800 yuan to 132,800 yuan.

-Controversy

 Since its production, controversy has arisen due to the design of the Kawei K1 bearing a likeness to the twelfth generation Ford F-150 (which was in production from model years 2009 to 2014), making it an unlicensed clone.

 Kawei EV7

 In 2017, Kawei unveiled the Kawei EV7, based on the K1, claiming it to be the world's first pure electric full-size pickup truck.